getzola/zola/docs/content/documentation/getting-started/configuration.md

 #
 languages = []

-# Whether to compile the Sass files found in the `sass` directory
+# When set to *true*, the Sass files in the `sass` directory are compiled.
 compile_sass = false

-# Whether to build a search index out of the pages and section
+# When set to *true*, a search index is built from the pages and section
-# content for the `default_language`
+# content for `default_language`.
 build_search_index = false

-# A list of glob patterns specifying asset files to ignore when
+# A list of glob patterns specifying asset files to ignore when the content
-# processing the content directory.
+# directory is processed.
+Defaults to none, which means that all asset files are
-# Defaults to none, which means all asset files are copied over to the public folder.
+# copied over to the `public` directory.
 # Example:
 #     ignored_content = ["*.{graphml,xlsx}", "temp.*"]
 ignored_content = []

-# A list of directories to search for additional `.sublime-syntax` files in.
+# A list of directories used to search for additional `.sublime-syntax` files.
 extra_syntaxes = []

-# Configure the link checker
+# Configuration of the link checker.
 [link_checker]
 # Skip anchor checking for external URLs that start with these prefixes
 skip_anchor_prefixes = [
     "https://caniuse.com/",
 ]

 # Optional translation object.
-The key if present should be a language code
+Keys should be language codes.
 [translations]

-# You can put any kind of data in there and it
+# You can put any kind of data here.
+The data
-# will be accessible in all templates
+# will be accessible in all templates.
 [extra]
 ```